by Texas Homesteader ~

 High PH – I added about 40% peat moss to the planting soil & compost mixture to help loosen & acidify the soil.

 Patience – It takes months (or years) to slowly balance soil PH.
-Although not always feasible, it’s ideal to prepare your soil over the months before you even plant.
+Although not always feasible, it’s ideal to prepare your soil over several months before you even plant.

 Planting A Blueberry Bush In A Galvanized Tub